adhihargo/utils/README.md

 Something to convert video file to an MP3 audio file.
 It uses `ffprobe` on source file to determine appropriate audio bitrate.

+## ffmpeg_2mp4

+Blindly convert to MP4, any files that can logically be converted to MP4 using `ffmpeg`.

 ## ffmpeg_strip_audio/video

 At times, you don't need the noise or just the noise (for further processing).